gluegroups/circle-orb/README.md

 ## Custom Message Template

-  1. Create your desired notification message using Markdown.
+  1. Create your desired notification message using markdown.
   2. Replace any placeholder values with $ENV environment variable strings.
-  3. Set the resulting code as the value for your `custom` parameter.
+  3. Set the resulting text as the value for your `custom` parameter.

   ```yaml
 - glue/notify: